Fluid flow in low aspect-ratio curved channels: from small to moderate Dean numbers: Acknowledgment

 \section{Acknowledgment}

 This research was carried as part of the project Posseidon-TIRIS co-funded by ANR under France 2030 program (ANR-22-EXES-0015), the Occitanie Region and the European Regional Development Fund.
 Computational resources were provided by the meso-centre CALMIP under project No.~P1002.
+The authors acknowledge support of EUR BioEco (grant ANR-18-EURE-0021).